- 2016-17 and 2017-2018 Degree Guide (PDF)

 Frequently Asked Questions

 Pursuing pre-med preparation as a Human Physiology major is no different than in any other major.
-Start by reading this document from Association of American Medical Colleges (PDF).
-Also you should consider joining the Health Sciences Club at Gonzaga by contacting one of the club student leaders.
+A good place to start is by visiting the Association of American Medical Colleges website to get an idea of what is required to be eligible for applying to any medical school in the United States.
+Also, consider joining the Health Sciences Club at Gonzaga by contacting one of the club student leaders.
 They can get you listed as a club member, which gives you Blackboard access to their very informative site.
 This site includes information on pre-med, pre-vet, pre-dent, pre-optometry, pre-pharmacy, and other pre-med alternatives.

 In general, we recommend you complete the Human Physiology curriculum and also take the following courses: